-The Office for the Deaf and Hard of Hearing provides information and referral services on a variety of topics tailored to the unique needs of Deaf, Deafblind, or Hard of Hearing residents including but not limited to the following:
+The Office for the Deaf and Hard of Hearing (ODHH) provides information and referral services on a variety of topics tailored to the unique needs of Deaf, Deaf-Blind, or hard of hearing residents, including, but not limited to the following:

-Working with People Who Are Deaf, Hard of Hearing and Deaf-Blind
+- Communicating with People Who Are Deaf, hard of hearing and Deaf-Blind

-What is equal access for persons who are deaf, hard of hearing and deafblind ?
+What is equal access for people who are Deaf, hard of hearing and Deaf-Blind?

-Required by the Americans with Disabilites Act (ADA), Equal Communication Access is communication made possible by auxiliary aids and services so that persons who are deaf, deaf-blind and hard of heraing can participate in and benefit from services, programs and other opportunities.
+Required by the Americans with Disabilities Act (ADA), Equal Communications Access is communication made possible by auxiliary aids and services so that people who are Deaf, Def-Blind and hard of hearing can participate in and benefit from services, programs and other opportunities.
 Communication Access is also required by other federal and state laws, administrative rules and many professional standards.